Error messages in Managed Service for PostgreSQL

 ERROR: odyssey: c16b9035a1f78: route for 'template1.<username>' is not found

-This error occurs because pg_dumpall tries to export all databases, including both custom and system ones.
+This error is there because pg_dumpall tries to export all databases: both custom and system ones.

-You cannot create a dump of all Managed Service for PostgreSQL databases at once.
+You cannot create a dump of all Managed Service for PostgreSQL databases at the same time.
 Instead, use pg_dump to dump each custom database individually, skipping the system ones.

 Why do I get an error when connecting to the postgres database?